 Another remarkable wildlife experience you can have in Barbados is to witness the baby sea turtles hatching and swimming out to sea for the first time.

 You may be lucky enough to come across hatching sea turtles while walking along the beaches of Barbados – they are a favorite nesting ground for both the hawksbill and leatherback turtles!

-Hawksbill turtles nest from mid-July through to mid-October, while Leatherback turtles in Barbados nest between February and July.
-Hatchlings usually emerge between 6pm and 6am.
+Hawksbill turtles nest on the beaches of Barbados from May to October each year, while leatherback turtles nest between February and July.
+Hatchlings usually emerge between 6 pm and 6 am.

 Only 1 in 1000 hatchlings survive to maturity, so you can’t help but root for them as they are released onto the sand and begin their journey into the ocean.
 It’s incredible to witness!

-If you don’t come across a turtle hatching in the wild, the Barbados Sea Turtles project also invites the public to rescued hatchling releases.
+The Barbados Sea Turtle Project invites the public to rescue hatchling releases.
 You can get alerts of releases from the Barbados Sea Turtle Project Facebook page.

-Tips for safely swimming with sea turtles in Barbados
+Tips for safely swimming with turtles in Barbados

-- You should always approach a sea turtle by its side; this gives them a clear view of you and an avenue to get away if they want to.
-Never swim directly above a sea turtle as they come up to breathe and you may get in the way.
+- Always approach a sea turtle by its side; this gives them a clear view of you and an avenue to get away if they want to.
+Never swim directly above a sea turtle as they come up to breathe; you may get in the way.

 - Be quiet when swimming up to a sea turtle.
 Otherwise, the loud noise may scare it away.